akeyless-community/akeyless-sheller/README.md

 ## Example Full Implementation

+###

-The `main.go` file in the root directory serves as an example implementation of the `sheller` library.
-Below is a brief explanation of how it operates:
+The `main.go` file in the root directory serves as an example quickstart implementation of the `sheller` library.
+Below is a brief explanation of how the full example operates:

 1. Define the configuration using `sheller.NewConfig`.
 2. Initialize the `sheller` library using `sheller.InitializeLibrary`.
 3. Load the specified profile using `sheller.GetProfile`.
 4. Obtain a token for the specified profile using `sheller.GetToken`.
 5. Print the obtained token to the console.

+### Full Code Example

 ```go
 package main